 Yes.
 Attest services are included in the definition of an accounting and auditing practice for purposes of performing and reporting on peer reviews.
-The peer review standards provide for three types of reviews: a system review, an engagement review, and a report review.

 SQCS No. 7, A Firm's System of Quality Control, which requires that firms establish quality control systems, also covers attestation engagements.
 The attest standards (AT 101) clarify that a firm should establish quality control policies and procedures to provide it with reasonable assurance of conforming with the attestation standards in all of its attest engagements.
 Furthermore, in today's litigious society, firms should require standardized quality control procedures on all types of accounting, auditing, and attestation services.
 PPC's Guide to Quality Control provides a quality control system that includes attestation engagements.